ax2bboud/social_media_gif_downloader/README.md

 ---

 **Disclaimer**: This tool is for personal use only.
-Respect Twitter/X's terms of service and copyright laws when downloading content.
+Respect the terms of service and copyright laws of Twitter/X, Pinterest, and Instagram when downloading content.